garrandall/popular-music-data/tracks/ride-ciara-ludacris.md

 He love the way I ride it
 He love the way I ride it
-He love the way I ride it (I love the way you ride the beat, baby) He love the way I ride the beat (Ahh, I love it)
+He love the way I ride it (I love the way you ride the beat, baby) He love the way I ride the beat (Ah, I love it)
 Like a freak freak freak, uh